Niger general who led coup asks for support from the people and international partners

 5 things to know about UFO crash retrieval claims made to U.S. lawmakers

-The Pentagon denies claims from a former U.S. intelligence officer who says a secret program is trying to reverse-engineer crashed UFOs.
+The Pentagon is questioning claims from a former U.S. intelligence officer who says a secret program is trying to reverse-engineer crashed UFOs.
 Here are five things to know about the allegations.

 Canada

-Note: This story has been updated to correct that it was France's foreign minister, not its president, who spoke about the Nigerien president's health.